xyloflake/SVC16/README.md

 ### Instruction-pointer

 This value is an address in the main memory.
 It starts as zero.
 Then, it is manipulated by the instructions.
-All operations are wrapping.
+All operations performed on the instruction pointer are wrapping.

 ### Screen